llaville/box-manifest/README.md

 - Can generate manifest in [CycloneDX SBOM Standard][cyclonedx] format (`sbom-json` or `sbom-xml`)
 - Can generate manifest in a simple key-value pairs `plain` text format (`key: value`)
-- Can generate manifest in a decorated text format `ansi` or `console` (distinguish direct dependencies requirement and other uses)
+- Can generate manifest in a decorated text format `console-style` or `console-table` (distinguish direct dependencies requirement and other uses)
 - Can generate manifest in a custom user format
 - Can generate a stub that should be able to display one or all manifests provided by the PHP Archive
+- Can inspect a PHAR to find and display manifests contents

 ## Version Compatibility